Wednesday, September 15, 2021

 Summary: The Wednesday, Sept.
 15, 1875, penumbral lunar eclipse belonged to Saros cycle 106, a series of 73 similar lunar eclipses.

-The sixth century's July 27, 0595, penumbral lunar eclipse, which neared the penumbra's northern edge, opened Saros cycle 106 as the first of the cycle's 73 similar lunar eclipses: Eclipse Predictions by Fred Espenak and Jean Meeus (NASA's GSFC), via NASA Eclipse Web Site
+The sixth century's July 27, 0595, penumbral lunar eclipse, which neared the penumbra's northern edge, opened Saros cycle 106 as the first of the cycle's 73 similar lunar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak and Jean Meeus (NASA's GSFC)," via NASA Eclipse Web Site

 The Wednesday, Sept.
 15, 1875, penumbral lunar eclipse belonged to Saros cycle 106, which comprised 73 similar lunar eclipses.